bl4de/research/README.md

 #### 2017

-Ranking position: 1247 with 13,435 points; finished in **top 8,55%** teams with any points in CTFtime ranking, with **1,75% points of the best team**
+Ranking position: 1251 with 13,435 points; finished in **top 8,55%** teams with any points in CTFtime ranking, with **1,72% points of the best team**

-teams with any points: 14580
+teams with any points: 14615

-best team result: 763,992 (Plaid Parliament of Pwning)
+best team result: 780,201 (217)

 Full stats: https://ctftime.org/team/16701 (Stack)